LaurentMag/LaurentMag/README.md

 ### Hi there, i'am Laurent
+## Student in frontend end web developpment

-Currently learning HTML, CSS, and now javascript
+Currently learning HTML, CSS, and now Javascript at Simplon.